 Failure to do so may jeopardize a later appeal.

-- Academic Standing Appeal: Submit your appeal to your program department/school.
+- Academic Standing Appeal: Submit your academic standing appeal to (the first level of appeal), your program department/school, through the online appeal portal link.

-Course Management may also be considered as grounds for grade (but not Academic Standing) appeals.
+Course Management may only be considered as grounds for grade (but not Academic Standing) appeals.
 Except for Procedural Error, you cannot introduce a new ground at higher appeal levels.

 - Department Level: All appeals start at the Department/School Level.